integration-service

 3. You must configure a Web Redirect URI.
 The Redirect URI (or callback URL) for your OAuth 2.0 application is provided in the authentication screen when creating a connection: https://cloud.uipath.com/provisioning_/callback.

 4. You must set up delegated permissions.
-For more information, see Permissions in the Microsoft official documentation.
+For more information, refer to Permissions in the Microsoft official documentation.

 5. Generate a client secret for your application.

 Important: The advantage of using your private OAuth application is that you can customize permissions depending on your actual needs.
-To learn which scopes are required for each activity in the Microsoft 365 package, see Working with scopes and check out the activities documentation.
+To learn which scopes are required for each activity in the Microsoft 365 package, refer to Working with scopes and check out the activities documentation.

 The connector uses Microsoft Graph API.
-See the Microsoft Graph permissions reference page for details on all permissions.
+Refer to the Microsoft Graph permissions reference page for details on all permissions.

 After you create your application, use its Client ID and Client Secret to create a connection with the Microsoft connectors.